Intermediate

 ;; => Doesn't bind attribute values (not needed)Key Takeaway: Use _ to match patterns without binding values.
 Improves performance by avoiding unnecessary variable bindings.

 Why It Matters: Wildcard patterns optimize queries that only need to check existence or count occurrences without examining values.
 Reduces memory allocation and query planning complexity.
-Signal intent clearly - “I don’t care about this value, just that it exists.”
+Signal intent clearly - 'I don't care about this value, just that it exists.'
+In authorization checks, 'does this user have admin permission?' uses _ because the permission value doesn't matter - only existence.
+Count queries over large datasets benefit from _ because the engine can avoid binding and passing unused values through the result pipeline.
+Code using _ is also more readable - it clearly communicates which parts of the pattern are constraints vs which parts produce output.

 Example 43: Query Pagination with :offset and :limit